foundata/guidelines/git-gitignore.md

 ## Default starting point for a repository's `.gitignore`<a id="gitignore-file-default"></a>

-**Please use <https://www.toptal.com/developers/gitignore/api/git,vim,linux,macos,windows,jetbrains+all,visualstudiocode> as the default for a `.gitignore`**.
+**Please use <https://www.toptal.com/developers/gitignore/api/git,vim,linux,macos,windows,jetbrains+all,visualstudiocode,visualstudio> as the default for a `.gitignore` file**.

 We decided to ignore probably unwanted files of the following components by default: